anapanifica/methods-for-handling-of-text-data/README.md

 [['ki', 1009], ['bi', 709], ['au', 530], ['tʰana', 514], ['ama', 419], ['giri', 401], ['ba', 382], ['tine', 375], ['woi', 373], ['laka', 359], ['ʨi', 349], ['e', 338], ['lau', 322], ['na', 314], ['asa', 303]]
 ```

+## Lab 5

+In this lab, I trained tokenization and lemmatization models for Abaza, a Northwest Caucasian language.
+Following (this)[https://github.com/stanfordnlp/stanza-train] and (this)[https://stanfordnlp.github.io/stanza/training_and_evaluation.html] instructions, I cloned repositories `stanza` and `stanza-train`, removed the toy English data and replaced it by the Abaza data.
+I used (the UD treebank of Abaza)[https://github.com/UniversalDependencies/UD_Abaza-ATB/tree/dev] which contains about 100 sentences.
+I divided them into training data and test data, added required .txt files with plain sentences and trained models for tokenization and lemmatization.
+I did not manage to train models for pos-tagging and syntactic annotation because they require pretrained embedding vectors, and there are no pretrained embedding vectors for Abaza.

+After that, I created the folder `abq_stanza_resources` and several files inside that folder, following an instruction on adding a new language (here)[https://stanfordnlp.github.io/stanza/new_language.html].
+I wrote a script `try.py` to check how the model tokenize and lemmatize sentences from the test data.

+As expected, the results for tokenization do not make much sense because the plain sentences in the Abaza treebank were already tokenized.
+The results for lemmatization are very bad.
+This is also expected because Abaza has a very complicated morphology.